Uniqueness of the Canonical Reciprocal Cost: Definitions and basic properties

 \subsection{Calibration}

-\begin{definition} Let \(F:\Rp\to\R\).
+\begin{Definition} Let \(F:\Rp\to\R\).
 The \emph{log-curvature} of \(F\), denoted \(\kappa(F)\), is defined as

-provided this limit exists. \end{definition}
+provided this limit exists. \end{Definition}

-When the limit exists, $\kappa(F)$ is the quadratic scaling coefficient of $F(\e^t)$ at $t=0$.
-This does not assume a priori that $F$ is $C^2$.
-The existence of the limit provides the required regularity.
-By the change of variables $x=\e^t$, the limit exists if and only if
+When the limit exists, $\kappa(F)$ represents the quadratic coefficient in the local behavior of $F(e^t)$ at $t=0$.
+This definition does not assume a priori that $F$ is $C^2$; the existence of the limit provides the necessary quadratic behavior near $t=0$.